khansamad47/twitterMapper/README.md

 How to use
 ==========
 Make the following changes to twitterMapper/Backend/project/views.py
-1) Enter appropriate information in the variables: access_key, access_secret,consumer_key, consumer_secret which can be aquired from Twitter's website.
+1) Enter appropriate information in the variables: access_key, access_secret,consumer_key, consumer_secret which can be acquired from Twitter's website.
 2) Set variable setTweetCount to the number of tweets you want to grab (set to 3 by default)